São Bento Monastery: Interior

 Between 1789 and 1800, one of the greatest Rococo sculptors in Rio de Janeiro, Inácio Ferreira Pinto, worked in the Mosteiro de São Bento.
 Pinto re-did the main chapel (1787-1794) but preserved the original design details.
-One feature preserved by Pinto were the tiles depicting the lives of Benedictine saints, which were painted between 1676 and 1684 by German Friar Ricardo do Pilar.
+One feature preserved by Pinto were the tiles depicting the lives of Benedictine saints, which were painted between 1676 and 1684 by German friar Ricardo do Pilar.
 The Rococo-styled Chapel of the Holy Sacrament (1795 - 1800) remains one of Pinto's masterpieces.
 The chandeliers in the chapel were crafted by Master Valentim between 1781 and 1783.
 A masterpiece by painter Friar Ricardo representing the Lord of Martyrs (c.
 1690) hangs in the sacristy of the monastery.

 Inside the church, there are seven side chapels dedicated to Catholic lay brotherhoods: Chapel of Our Lady of the Immaculate Conception, Chapel of St. Lawrence, Chapel of St. Gertrude, Chapel of St. Braz, Chapel of St. Caetano, Chapel of Our Lady of Pilar, and Chapel of St. Amaro.
 Guided tours are available that explain the artwork, imagery, carvings, and architectural styles featured in the church.

 Ricardo do Pilar's 1690 "Christ in Martyrdom" hangs in the sacristy; it was most recently restored in 1992.

 Administration

 The abbey was one of the few remaining territorial abbeys in the world until 2003, when it was incorporated into the Archdiocese of St. Sebastian of Rio de Janeiro.

-The current abbot for the Mosteiro de São Bento in Rio de Janeiro is Dom Filipe da Silva.
+The current abbot for the Mosteiro de São Bento in Rio de Janeiro is Filipe da Silva.
 He was assigned to his post by the Holy See on November 3, 2012 and entered into office on December 1 of the same year.
-The monastery claims two emeritus abbots: Dom José Palmeiro Mendes, predecessor to da Silva (1992-2003) and Dom Roberto Lopes (2004-2010).
+The monastery claims two emeritus abbots: José Palmeiro Mendes, predecessor to da Silva (1992-2003) and Roberto Lopes (2004-2010).